 Volunteers clean up everything, including the kitchen sink, from beaches and canyons

-SAN DIEGO Traffic pumps through the heart of Hillcrest, one of the city's oldest and most tightly packed urban neighborhoods.
+Traffic pumps through the heart of Hillcrest, one of the city's oldest and most tightly packed urban neighborhoods.
 Concrete and asphalt streets separate and unify pockets of low-rise businesses, apartment buildings and homes.

 Alison Whitney is heading for the nearby Vermont Street pedestrian bridge.
 This metal span connects University Heights with a Hillcrest shopping area.
 Whitney walks out to the center of the bridge.